ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 The end date can be adjusted in the code.

 Let's say we want the validation period to end after 50 days.
-You can achieve this by adding the number of deired days to `endTime.getDate()`, in this case `50`.
+You can achieve this by adding the number of desired days to `endTime.getDate()`, in this case `50`.

 ``` ts